 Many of our clients have this question when they first meet with one of our expert attorneys.
 The simple answer is no. DNA tests are not required to legally establish paternity in cases where the father’s identity is not disputed.
-If the matter is disputed, however, the courts may order the father to participate in a DNA test in order for there to be official, medical documentation to substantiate or rule out his relation to the child.
-It is important to note here that genetic testing does not have to yield a 100 percent match in order to legally establish paternity.
+If the matter is contested, however, the courts may order the parent to participate in a DNA test for there to be official, medical documentation to substantiate or rule out his relation to the child.
+It is important to note here that genetic testing does not have to yield a 100 percent match to establish paternity legally.
 The DNA test need only document at least 95 percent genetic probability of paternity.

 What Do the Arizona Statutes Say About Paternity?

 Many clients prefer to do a little bit of research before contacting a lawyer for a consultation.
 If you’d like to review the Arizona Revised Statutes (ARS) that are relevant to the topic of paternity, you may reference ARS Section 25-814.
-Under this section of statutes, factors related to the presumption of paternity are outlined.
-To summarize, according to the ARS, a man is generally believed to be the legal and biological father if two of the four circumstances apply:
+Under this section of laws, factors related to the presumption of paternity are outlined.
+To summarize, according to the ARS, a man is believed to be the legal and biological father of two of the four circumstances apply:

-- If the couple was married at any point during the 10 months prior to the child’s birth, or if the child was born within 10 months after the legal dissolution of the marriage.
+- If the couple was married at any point during the ten months before the child’s birth, or if the child was born within ten months after the legal dissolution of the marriage

 Of course, the details of each case are unique.
 While these four guidelines are what the court usually takes into consideration for paternity matters, there may always be complicating factors.
 To review the unique specifics of your paternity case, we recommend scheduling a consultation with our compassionate and expert attorneys.